cgroth06/README-Generator/README.md

 ## Description

-README Generator will prompt a user in the CLI for information about and app application they are developing in order to create a high-quality , professional README.md.
+README Generator will prompt a user in the CLI for information about an application they are developing in order to create a high-quality , professional README.md.
 This application will prompt user for a name, year, title, description, installation instructions, usage, contribution guidlines, test instructions, credits, licenses, and contact information.
 Following this submission, a README file will be written and saved.

 ## Table of Contents
 - [Installation](#installation)